GalganaR/GalganaR.github.io/_pages/about.md

 Interests
 ======
 My research interests lie at the intersection of learning, games, and mechanism design---more specifically data driven mechanism design, equilibrium computation, and multi-agent reinforcement learning.
-I am also loosely interested in statistical computing, modeling and simulation, and empirical process theory and how they relate to auctions.
-Outside of research, I enjoy playing table tennis, piano, and guitar.
+I am also interested in statistical computing, modeling and simulation, empirical process theory and their relationship with auctions.
+Outside of research, I enjoy playing table tennis, chess, guitar, and piano.
+To those it may concern, I am the CasualCollective's (RIP) illustrious FroggyX.